IAMconsortium/reporting_workflows/README.md

 - Dantzig’s transportation example (in GAMS) using R
 - The economy-energy model ETAMAC (in GAMS) using R
 - The gdx2iamc R package is the most advanced GAMS-gdx-to-Excel code using R in this repository (to date)
+- The java2iamc package provides a Java framework for an efficient results-to-Excel-workflow based on mapping tables

 ##How to use this repository and the templates